giantX99/DetectU/README.md

 are able to capture a photo, or record a video in which the recording file is saved to your computer.
 To implent this, we used a stategy design pattern to switch between the operation of caputuring a photo or recording.
 We also used a Singleton Strategy over the Record and Capture startegy classes because only a single instance of the two were needed.
+Lastly, we implemented test to ensure of program runs without any bugs or exceptions.

 # Stratgey Design Pattern
 The Strategy design pattern is a behavioral design pattern that enables selecting an algorithm at runtime.